 In addition, the completed biweekly form provides students and their families with a progress report every two weeks.

 Structure of the Day

-Each day begins with a poem.
-Students also write daily.
-Many work on stories over the course of weeks.
+Students work on their creative writing at the beginning of every morning.
+Many work on stories over the course of weeks or even months.
 After working silently in a comfortable spot, students and teachers come together to share their stories and poems.
 Though students are never required to read aloud, most choose to share.
 The group observes a few basic rules to assure that writers feel comfortable and respected.
 Writers get useful and supportive feedback and find that listening to their peers is as engaging as writing their own stories.

 Four Winds uses the Wordly Wise series to challenge and expand students’ vocabularies.

-The school runs a three-year cycle of themes: 20th Century America, Pre-colonial and Colonial Massachusetts, and The Development of Human Civilization.
-These themes direct the topics examined in Humanities and Sciences and inform the choice of literature.
+The school runs a four-year cycle of humanities themes: 20th Century America, Industrial Revolution, Pre-colonial and Colonial Massachusetts, and The Development of Human Civilization.

-Students participate in weekly science labs and are expected to turn in lab reports.
-The school also has a three-year cycle of science topics: Physical Science, Earth Science, and Life Science.
+Students participate in weekly science labs and turn in lab reports.
+The school also has a four-year cycle of science topics: Physical Science, Environmental Science, Earth Science, and Life Science.

 We end most days with project and art time, during which students work on visual art or other projects such as fiber arts, knitting/crocheting, practicing an instrument, graphic or digital art, reading, school work if they so choose, educational games such as chess, D&D, or Timeline.

 Friday afternoons are frequently spent out of the classroom building.
 The school travels to visit people, places, events,exhibits, and demonstrations that have a bearing on the studies of the moment.
 The size and schedule of Four Winds enables the school to see and experience things that most school programs are neither flexible nor mobile enough to undertake.
 We also take advantage of the research libraries at our local public and private institutions of higher learning.